 Treatment for Premature Ejaculation

 The good news is that medication is not necessarily the only solution to stop premature ejaculation.
-Depending on the cause of premature ejaculation, most men can actually learn to stop premature ejaculation and increase their time to orgasm using behavioral psychotherapy.
+Depending on the cause of premature ejaculation, most men can actually learn to stop premature ejaculation and increase their time to orgasm using behavioural psychotherapy.

 - Stop-Start-Technique: Probably the oldest trick in the book.
 If you are about to ejaculate, just stop and wait until the level of arousal has diminished and then start again